flatironinstitute/SlurmUtil/README.md

 ### Prerequisites and Environment setup
 Slurm should be installed and slurm configuration file can be accessed at /etc/slurm/slurm.conf.

+Bright should be installed and you should have certificates to access Bright api.
+The Bright configuration is in config/config.json under key "bright".

 MQTT should be installed and the monitoring deamon (cluster_host_mon.py) should be installed on the nodes and report data to MQTT server.
+The access information is in config/config.json under key "mqtt".

-You can module to add needed packages and libraries in SF environment.
+You can use module to add needed packages and libraries in SF environment.
 ```
 module add slurm gcc/10.1.0 python3
 Currently Loaded Modulefiles: